hleuwer/luagraph/README.md

 Status
 ------
-  Newest version is LuaGRAPH 2.0 now supports the `cgraphÂ´ library and all Lua versions from Lua 5.1 to Lua 5.3.
+  Newest version is LuaGRAPH 2.2.0 now supports the `cgraph´ library and all Lua versions from Lua 5.1 to Lua 5.4.
 Lua 5.0 is no longer supported.
-  It has been tested on MacOS Sierra version 10.12.13, Linux Debian and Windows 10 running as guest in a Virtual Box virtual machine under MacOS.
+  It has been tested on MacOS Sonoma, Linux Debian and Windows 10.

   Under Windows luarocks has only been tested with Lua 5.1 using the LuaForWindows installation.